jhumelsine/jhumelsine.github.io/_posts/2024-04-21-interpreter-design-pattern-parser.md

 My previous Configurer representations have mostly been straightforward applications of the [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) pattern.
 These examples have mostly been hardcoded, and any variation has generally been achieved via a switch statement.

 Parser is more sophisticated.
 It will dynamically build a Composite object tree based upon a script/program/configuration/specification written in the DSL grammar.
 There is one design pattern that’s close to this concept, but the GoF didn’t fully flesh out its ability as a Parser.
 It’s the Builder Design Pattern, and I’ll blog about it in the future.
-For now, here are a two references:
+For now, here are two references:
 * [Builder at SourceMaking](https://sourcemaking.com/design_patterns/builder)
 * [Builder at Refactoring.guru](https://refactoring.guru/design-patterns/builder)